The Anabolic Window: Fact or Fiction?

 The concept of a narrow post-workout "anabolic window" has been largely debunked by research.
 A comprehensive meta-analysis by Schoenfeld et al. (2013) found that the supposed benefits of immediate post-workout protein consumption were largely attributed to increased total daily protein intake, not timing.

-- Total daily protein intake is far more important than timing
+Total daily protein is far more important than timing

 Understanding Muscle Protein Synthesis

-To understand protein timing, we need to understand muscle protein synthesis (MPS) - the process by which your body builds new muscle proteins.
+Muscle protein synthesis (MPS) is the process by which your body builds new muscle proteins.
+Understanding how it works helps you optimize your protein intake.

 The Leucine Threshold